dwittenberg2008/epoxy-resin-wood/docs/index.md

 New site for notes that I've been making while learning about epoxy/resin wood tables and creating my own desk.
 Some of this info has been collected from websites, YouTube, and the [Epoxy Resin Advices and Tips](https://www.facebook.com/groups/3519813941443536) Facebook page.
 I've quoted people where I had the quotes that I got them from, sorry if I missed one but send me a correction and I'll get it fixed!

 # More Learning Resources
-* [Black Tail Online Class](https://www.blacktailstudio.com/resin-workshops-1) - **NOTE** Watch for the Black Friday sales for the classes, totally worth it!
+* [Blacktail Online Class](https://www.blacktailstudio.com/resin-workshops-1) - **NOTE** Watch for the Black Friday sales for the classes, totally worth it!

 I'm sure there are a ton of YouTube videos, most I found skimmed over some parts, and deeper in others, so you might have to watch a lot, and also why I started taking these notes